 - Special Considerations: As you enter into a binding contract when signing a lease agreement, breaking this contract can have consequences.
 If a business owner breaks the lease without prior notice, they will face a lawsuit.
 Not only that, but it will also reflect badly on the credit report, making it impossible to lease an asset in the future.
 If at any point you want to break the contract, discuss it with the lease provider, or seek legal counsel.
 Sometimes, giving notice or forfeiting the security deposit can allow you to get out of the lease contract.

 - Taxation: Even though you haven’t purchased the asset, understand the tax implications.
 You can depreciate it and pay tax if it is a capital lease.
 However, you must ensure that total payments are deductible; otherwise, interest payable is entirely tax deductible.
 Next up, check with your tax accountant whether you will record it under your assets or liabilities.
 Depending on the accounting treatment, you must fulfill all tax obligations.
+Additionally, you can use GASB 87 lease accounting software or any similar tool to automate your leasing accounting and stay compliant with accounting standards.

 - Option Lease: As a small business owner, you might come across lease providers selling a 10% option lease.
 It is a leasing condition where you can purchase the equipment for 10% of the asset’s initial value at the end of the lease term.
 Remember, the monthly payment will be lower on the 10% option lease than the buyout option.
 In addition, you can make a balloon payment too.